Engaged Mindfulness – Compassion in Action

 This spiral of gratitude, honouring the pain for the world, seeing with new eyes and going forth, is one that we can move through again and again in small and big ways, as we practice engaging with the world.
 It’s a tried and tested pathway from the Work That Reconnects which was brought into the world by Buddhist scholar and environmental activist Joanna Macy.
 The spiral can be a helpful container for meeting these big topics in a way that turns a ubiquitous worry into powerful compassionate action, an ‘outer practice’ which is a seamless extension from our practice of mindfulness and compassion on the cushion.

 The term ‘engaged mindfulness’ is derived from ‘Engaged Buddhism’, which refers to Buddhists who are seeking ways to apply the insights from meditation practice and dharma teachings to situations of social, political, environmental, and economic suffering and injustice.
 This movement within Buddhism was started by Thich Nhat Hanh in 1963, at a time when his country was ravaged by the Vietnam War.
 Both the current Dalai Lama and the 17th Karmapa have voiced a need for Buddhists to be more involved in the social, political and environmental realm.

-There are many ways to practice engaged mindfulness.
-I’m offering a weekend course on this topic together with my colleague Fay Adams through the Mindfulness Association, which will take place in Samye Ling on 15-17 November 2019 (click here for more info).
-For other current events (mostly local to Edinburgh), please check the Happenings page.
+There are many ways to practice compassion in action.
+I’m regularly offering courses on this topic together with my colleague Fay Adams through the Mindfulness Association.
+For other current events, please check the Happenings page.